 Priest: Now this is the day and time appointed for betrothal, the persons to be joined are here on this porch/altar and here present with family, friends and neighbor; standing together (Man on the right hand, and the woman on the left).
 Here also we

 Medieval Wedding Introduction

 Priest: Village!
 We are gathered together here in the sight of God and His bounty of Angels to join together this Man and this Woman in a binding of life; it is an honorable estate, ordained in Paradise, and into which holy estate these two persons present

 with him, to the parties; or else put in a Caution (to the full value of such charges as the persons to be married do thereby sustain) to prove his allegation; then the solemnization must be deferred, until such time as the truth be

+tried.
 Crowd responds: It is all well with us, let them marry!